kevinbluer/ganache-fork/README.md

 ## Setup

-Assuming you're using `yarn`, you'll be able to install the dependencies as followsL
+Assuming you're using `yarn`, you'll be able to install the dependencies as follows:

 ```
 yarn
 ```

-You'll then need to create a `.env` file in the root of the project and set the environment variables as follows (with `RPC_URL` and `NETWORK_ID` matching those of the network from which you wish to fork from).
+You'll then need to create a `.env` file in the root of the project and set the environment variables as follows (with `RPC_URL` and `NETWORK_ID` matching those of the network from which you wish to fork from):

 ```
 RPC_URL=http://my-rpc-node